JohnTheBeloved/embi-person-mngmt/README.md

 * the source can be found in *reactjs_frontend* folder

 ### System Requirements
-  Java 8 or higher
+  * Java 8 or higher,
-  Node 8 or higher
+  * Node 8 or higher

 ### Building the Frontend Application
   * Clone this repository: git clone https://github.com/JohnTheBeloved/embi-person-mngmt.git